Monte Tonale

 Monte Tonale is a mountain in Lombardy, Italy.
-It has an elevation of 2,694 and 2,696 metres above sea level.
+It has an elevation between 2,694 and 2,696 metres above sea level.

-During World War I the place was heavily fought for between Italians holding Western side (Lombardy) and the troops of Habsburg Empire holding the Eastern side (Trentino).
+During World War I, the place was heavily fought for between Italians holding Western side (Lombardy) and the troops of Habsburg Empire holding the Eastern side (Trentino).
 A memorial for the fallen Italian soldiers was erected during the fascist period.